|Residential Life||Student Center for Health and Well-Being|

 Duluth's excellent city transit system connects the College with shopping areas, movie theaters and places to visit and explore, and it's free to St. Scholastica students with their student ID!

-The College's Food Service offers a variety of nutritional, reasonably pricedmeals in two locations on campus.
-Students living in Somers Hall or Suites are required to participate in one of the flexible board plans, which are in effect during timeswhen classes are in session.
+The College's Food Service offers a variety of nutritional, reasonably priced meals in two locations on campus.
+Students living in Somers Hall and Suites are required to participate in one of the flexible board plans which are in effect when classes are in session.
 Commuter students or those living in campus apartments may also join meal plans specially tailored to their needs.

 If a student experiences a death or crisis in his/her immediate family or with someone to whom he/she is close, help is available from the Campus Ministers and the Dean of Students.